To speak with a Ten Lives Club member about surrendering a cat, please call (716) 646-5577 ext. 102.

 Important Things to Note:

-If you are surrendering a pregnant female, please understand that you are not surrendering one single cat for care.
+If you are surrendering a pregnant female, you are not surrendering one single cat for care.
 TLC will become personally/financially responsible for the litter of kittens so a larger donation for these situations will be requested.

 We can only accept litters of kittens provided that the mother is trapped and spayed if necessary.
 We cannot commit to the continuous intake of kittens from the same female cat with no attempts to spay her.
 Ten Lives Club provides low cost spay and neutering services to the public during scheduled clinics.
 More information on our clinics may be found here.

 If any cat is showing signs of illness or injury, that cat may still be considered eligible for our program; however, an additional donation may be requested to cover the added cost of care that will be provided to the cat.